Knowledge Hub / Is Federal Student Loan Consolidation Right for You?

 Is Federal Student Loan Consolidation Right for You?

-Are student loan consolidation and student loan refinancing the same thing?
+What’s the difference between student loan consolidation and student loan refinancing?

-If you do have federal student loans, here are some things to keep in mind when considering whether to consolidate:
+If you have federal student loans, here’s what to keep in mind when considering whether to consolidate:

-1. Gather all of the information about the student loans you currently have and want to consolidate.
-You will need to know the loan servicer, account number, and payoff amount.
+1. Gather information about all your student loans and decide which to consolidate.
+Once you’ve narrowed it down, you’ll need to know your loan servicers, account numbers, and payoff amounts.

 Staying informed about your student loan options is key

 Unfortunately, ignoring your student loans won’t make them disappear.
-Regardless of whether you decide to refinance student loans or consolidate them, staying informed about your options and talking to trusted resources (such as an ELFI Personal Loan Advisor) can be the best way to take control of your finances and stress less about your student loans.
+Regardless of whether you decide to refinance student loans or consolidate them, staying informed about your options and engaging with trusted resources (such as an ELFI Loan Advisor) can help you take control of your finances and stress less about your student loans.